meteor/meteor/broken-content/routing.md

 title: "URLs and Routing"
 ---

+XXX this article doesn't render specifically because of `{{#` block tags.
+I can't figure out how to escape them, but I moved it into here to ensure it doesn't block the whole website from rendering.

 After reading this guide, you'll know:

 1. What role URLs play in a client-rendered app, and how it's different from a traditional server-rendered app